Grand Duke Dmitri Pavlovich of Russia

 Banished to the war front in Persia, he escaped the Russian Revolution and emigrated to Western Europe.
-He lived briefly in England and during the 1920s in Paris, where he had a brief but notorious affair with the famous French fashion designer Coco Chanel.
+He lived briefly in England, and during the 1920s in Paris, where he had a brief but notorious affair with the famous French fashion designer Coco Chanel.
 He also lived briefly in the United States.
 In 1926, he married Audrey Emery, an American heiress.
 The couple had a son before divorcing in 1937.

-As the youngest Grand Duke to have survived the Russian Revolution, he was a prominent figure of the Russian community in exile, but he was not interested in politics, supporting instead the claim of his first cousin Grand Duke Kirill Vladimirovich of Russia.
-By the outbreak of World War II, his health was already in decline and he died of tuberculosis in Davos, Switzerland aged 50.
+As the youngest Grand Duke to have survived the Russian Revolution, he was a prominent figure in the Russian community in exile, but he was not interested in politics, supporting instead the claim of his first cousin, Grand Duke Kirill Vladimirovich of Russia.
+By the outbreak of World War II, his health was already in decline, and he died of tuberculosis in Davos, Switzerland aged 50.